StanfordSpezi/SpeziHealthKit/README.md

 <!--

-This source file is part of the CardinalKit open-source project.
+This source file is part of the Stanford Spezi open-source project.

 SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)